 Academic Counseling and Post-Graduation Job Opportunities

 UWG provides students with knowledgeable professionals who can help them with military Tuition Assistance, Department of Education Title IV funding, academic advising, counseling, financial aid counseling, career counseling, and other institutional services.
-The Center for Adult Learners and Veterans maintains a page of campus resources for adult learners and military-connected students.
+The Veterans and Military Programs Office maintains a page of campus resources for military-connected students.

 UWG conducts training with all employees who visit military installations to ensure they understand the binding terms of the DoD MOU and any installation-level contracts held by the University System of Georgia and the University of West Georgia.
 Part of that training includes familiarizing university personnel with the contents and resources found on this page as well as the Know Before You Owe page.
 Finally, UWG issues its own MOU DoD Instruction Form for recruiters to sign.